kaloyan-projects/bash-scripts/README.md

 4. [copy-path](nemo-scripts/copy-path) – Copies path to selected file to clipboard.
 ## Nemo actions
 5. [copy-full-path](nemo-actions/copy-full-path.nemo_action) – Copies path to selected file to clipboard.
 6. [extract-subtitles](nemo-actions/extract-subtitles.sh) – Extracts all subtitle tracks of the selected video files.
+Works only on video formats.
+7. [copy-length-to-clipboard](nemo-actions/copy-length-to-clipboard.sh) – Copies the total length of all selected videos to the cipboard.
+Works only on video formats.